danielmarbach/BeyondSimpleBenchmarks/README.md

 ![Pipeline receive memory overview](PipelinePublishV6/PipelineV6ReceiveCpuOverviewOptimizedFlamegraph.png)

-The flamegraphs clearly indicate how all the bload that previously has eaten up 32.3% of the publish operations and 14% of the receive operations are all gone.
+The flamegraphs clearly indicate how all the bloat that previously has eaten up 32.3% of the publish operations and 14% of the receive operations are all gone.
 That is a big win also from a CPU profiling perspective.
+Be careful to not overemphasize on the percentage improvements only.
+It is much more important to look at the CPU wall clock time improvements.
+I used percentage here to get a point across.

 ## Talk about getting lower on the stack